-The Bridge to Earning Learning and Living (BELL) Program is an inclusive postsecondary certificate program offered by Roberts Wesleyan College on campus for students age 18-26 with intellectual and developmental disabilities who are transitioning to adulthood.
-The program is a partnership between CP Rochester, Monroe 2 Orleans BOCES, and Roberts Wesleyan College.
+The Bridge to Earning Learning and Living (BELL) Program is an inclusive postsecondary certificate program offered by Roberts Wesleyan University on campus for students age 18-26 with intellectual and developmental disabilities who are transitioning to adulthood.
+The program is a partnership between CP Rochester, Monroe 2 Orleans BOCES, and Roberts Wesleyan University.

 The BELL Program focuses on authentic inclusive experiences that provide academic enrichment, socialization, and the acquisition of life and vocational skills necessary for sustainable and gainful employment.
 A key component of this program is that all members of the campus community can benefit from inclusive experiences.